tejas-2232/Algorithmic_javascript/README.md

         This could be a bit confusing than the previous implementation.
         We will break it into simple steps.Stay in the game.
+* For example, If we have to test string "machine", we will compare "m" with "e", because if the string is reversed then "e" will take m's position

+* Similarly, "a" will be compared to "n".

+* Let's Jump to code.

     ```js